 New Regulation Contracts: Contracts where HUD issued the "notification of selection" on or after November 5, 1979 for the Section 8 New Construction Program or on or after February 20, 1980 for the Substantial Rehabilitation Program were intended to be new regulation projects and should have HAP contracts that contain restrictions as described in existing 24 CFR Parts 880 and 881.
-Properties that submitted an "initial application" on or after February 29, 1980 to a State Agency were intended to be new regulation projects and should have HAP contracts that contain restrictions as described in existing 24 CFR Parts 880 and 881.
+Properties that submitted an "initial application" on or after February 29, 1980 to a State Agency were intended to be new regulation projects and should have HAP contracts that contain restrictions as described in existing 24 CFR Parts 880 to a State Agency were intended to be new regulation projects and should have HAP contracts that contain restrictions as described in existing 24 CFR Part 883.